rezoanhasib/The-Burger-Builder/README.md

 # TheBurgerBuilder
-A Burger Builder app(basic version) created using React-16.13.1
+A Burger Builder app created using React-16.13.1

 Project Details: